VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 ### Kernel Convolution

+[TODO]

 ### Filtering

+[TODO]

 ### Clipspace, Worldspace, ...?

+So you'll often see terms like Clip Space, World Space, Object Space, Screen Space, and View Space thrown around and often as if you magically already know what they mean.
+This was driving me nuts until I read [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems) page on learnopengl.com, and [Coordinate Spaces and Transformations Between Them](https://www.codinblack.com/coordinate-spaces-and-transformations-between-them/) from codinBlack

+As a TL;DR:

+* Object Space → **3D** Coordinates are relative to your model
+* World Space → **3D** Coordinates are global, from the entire world
+* View Space → **3D** Coordinates depend on camera position and rotation (probably the player)
+* Clip Space → **4D**; Messy because of dealing with a "Projection Matrix", but generally this determines what verticies will be discarded because they're off screen.
+This also winds up being a PITA as there's a difference between the OpenGL and Direct3D standard
+* Screen Space → **2D** coordinate space that actually represents the screen's pixels. *Usually*, you won't have direct control over this.

+* UV Space → **2D** coordinates mapping points in a texture to the object.
+Weird to think of in terms of "space", so usually talked about separaetly.

 ### Culling, Z-test

+The [Unity Manual Page](https://docs.unity3d.com/2020.1/Documentation/Manual/SL-CullAndDepth.html) for culling and depth testing explains things very well.
+The only thing I want to add here is that you should be aware of a problem called [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting) which can happen when two faces of an object are in the same plane.
+Basically, imagine you have two cubes, both the same size and the same shape but different colors.
+Which one should your computer try to render?
+The answer is both, and it will look awful.
+The easiest fix is to just never have two objects have faces that occupy the same plane.

+### Vertex Shaders?

+[TODO]

 ## Performance

 > In HLSL and Cg a ternary operator will never lead to branching.
 Instead both possible results are always evaluated and the not used one is being discarded.
 To quote the HLSL documentation:
 >